louisfb01/best_AI_papers_2021/README.md

 * Paper: [TimeLens: Event-based Video Frame Interpolation](http://rpg.ifi.uzh.ch/docs/CVPR21_Gehrig.pdf)
 * [Click here for the code](https://github.com/uzh-rpg/rpg_timelens)

+>Subscribe to my weekly [newsletter](http://eepurl.com/huGLT5) and stay up-to-date with new publications in AI for 2022!

 ## Diverse Generation from a Single Video Made Possible [30]<a name="30"></a>
 Have you ever wanted to edit a video?